kyracnh/my42Piscine2024/README.md

 Is a command-line tool for processing and analyzing text data.
 ## sed
 Stands for stream editor, and it's used for basic text transformations.

+* 's/ //g'
+This stands for "global".
+It tells sed to replace all occurrences of the pattern in each line, not just the first occurrence.
+Without the g flag, only the first occurrence of the pattern in each line would be replaced.